bartbes/slither/README.markdown

-**Slither** is a class library for lua that mimics python's classes, at the moment it has two big exceptions:
+**Slither** is a class library for lua that mimics python's classes, at the moment it has one big exception:

 - The class name is specified as a string
-- The class name of the parent(s) is specified as strings

 This means that: